 Approximately 1500 Australian companies are active in the UK, with a large number using the UK as a base for continental Europe.
 Key Australian investors in the UK include: Macquarie, National Australia Group (with Clydesdale Bank, Yorkshire Bank and Northern Bank), AMCOR, Lend Lease, Mayne Nickless, Westpac, the Commonwealth Bank, ANZ, Cochlear, ResMed, CSL, Boral, and dual listed companies GKN Brambles, Rio Tinto, and BHP Billiton.

-While minerals remain our leading export, the wine industry has become an increasingly significant sector in Australia's contemporary trade with the UK.
-The UK is currently our second largest wine export destination.
+While minerals are our leading export, the wine industry is an increasingly significant sector in Australia’s trade with the UK.
+The UK is currently our second most valuable wine export destination.
 Australian wine is the market leader in the UK and has been for a decade.
 One in five bottles of wine consumed in the UK is Australian.
-While gold, lead and coal remain significant exports another opportunity area for Australian businesses is fresh produce, including premium fruit, meat and organic produce.
-Potential also exists for Australian business in e-commerce, for example government-to-citizen and government-to-business portal solutions, government intranet and extranet solutions, web-based transaction systems and online storage and retrieval systems.
+Some recent growth areas include premium fruit, meat and organic produce.

 The Australian Trade Commission (Austrade) is the Australian Government’s trade, investment and education promotion agency.
 Austrade assists Australian companies to grow their international business, attracts productive foreign direct investment into Australia and promotes Australia’s education sector internationally.
 In established markets, such as the UK, Austrade assists Australian exporters through referrals to specialist service providers and business advisors, for assistance on a commercial basis.
 There is a wide range of support available to Australian firms from specialist service providers in the UK.
 Austrade London can assist with details of service providers in areas such as business services, and market entry and strategy advice.